Best Cheap Health Insurance in Indiana (2025)

 But Ambetter is also a cheap option for a lot of Hoosiers.
 It has the cheapest rates in Fort Wayne, South Bend and Bloomington.

-Cheapest health insurance by IN county
+Cheapest health insurance plans by IN county

 County | Cheapest plan | Monthly rates |